drewsullens/Fabric-Enhanced-Intro/README.md

 ## 6 June 2023: The Beginning

 This is my first time working with Fabric, so note that the code used here will likely be very primitive.
-"Enhanced Intro" is kinda ambiguous, so I want to give an overview of what the mod is/does, and what inspired it:
+I want to give an overview of what the mod is/does, and what inspired it:

 ### Inspiration